wavesplatform/docs.wavesplatform/docs/en/ecosystem/waves-keeper/waves-keeper-api.md

             /*...init app*/
             keeperApi.publicState().then( state => startApp(state));
         })
 ```

 In Waves Keeper, for greater security and ease of use, each new website using API has to be allowed by the user.
-At the first attempt to use API (except "`on"`), the user will see a request to allow the website to access Waves Keeper.
+At the first attempt to use API (except `on`), the user will see a request to allow the website to access Waves Keeper.
 If the user agrees to allow access, the website is considered trusted and can use API on its pages.
 Otherwise, the website is blocked, and an error message will be displayed in response to all requests `{message: "Api rejected by user", code: 12}.` The users won't see new notifications.
 To grant access, the user has to mark the website as trusted in the interface.

 ## Description of methods